0xidkitscool/BBnotes/BBtools.md

 # 🐛 Bug Bounty Toolkit
-*A curated list of tools and techniques for effective bug hunting*
+*A curated list of tools for effective bug hunting*

 ---